 Our Verdict: Dancing is a Sport

-If it looks like a duck, walks like a duck, and sounds like a duck, it must be a duck!
+If it looks like a duck, walks, and sounds like a duck, it must be a duck!
 Considering the aspects of dancing mentioned above, it is evident that dancing is a sport.
 It demands physical and mental strength, flexibility, skill, and coordination.

 Dancing is not easily slotted into just one category of activity.
 You see, the sport of dance is also a fitness trend, an art form, and a hobby for some.